-Symptoms are not always obvious and pain may not be a problem.
-If the periodontal disease progresses and is not treated, supporting bone may be lost causing teeth to shift, loosen and eventually fall out.
-When this happens, it affects eating, speaking, and your overall health.
-Appearance may be affected also.
+Symptoms are not always obvious, and pain may not be a problem.
+If the disease progresses and is not treated, supporting bone may be lost, causing teeth to shift, loosen and eventually fall out.
+When this happens, it affects eating, speaking, how you look, and your overall health.

 The Main Cause of Periodontal Disease

-The primary cause of periodontal disease is plaque, a sticky film that forms on our teeth every few hours throughout the day and night.
-The main components of plaque are food particles and bacteria.
-The bacteria in our mouths live off the food that we eat, especially carbohydrates.
-Bacteria is always present in our mouth and we are constantly forming plaque, even minutes after a cleaning.
+It is always in our mouth, and we constantly form plaque, even minutes after cleaning.
 Bacteria colonize the plaque and produce toxins (by-products) that attack our gums.
 Some people form it more quickly than others.

 Periodontal Disease Symptoms

-Because periodontal disease is often painless and doesn’t always present with symptoms, especially in the early stages, it is considered to be a dangerous disease.
-Most experts believe that at least 80% of Americans are affected by periodontal disease and 4 out of 5 are unaware they have the disease.
-People should be aware that periodontal disease affects adults primarily, but children and teens can also be affected, and juvenile periodontal disease is usually very aggressive!
+Periodontal disease is considered a dangerous disease.
+Most experts believe that at least 80% of Americans are affected by the disease, and 4 out of 5 are unaware they have it.
+People should be aware that periodontal disease affects adults primarily.
+Still, children and teens can also be affected, and juvenile periodontal disease is usually very aggressive!

-Research shows that you can’t have a healthy body without a healthy mouth and periodontal disease generally runs in families.
+Research shows you can’t have a healthy body without a healthy mouth, and periodontal disease generally runs in families.

 We really want our patients to understand that gum disease is reversible in its earliest stage: gingivitis!
 The earlier gingivitis is caught, the easier to eliminate it before it advances.